RamezTaher/task-management-backend/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-## Contributing

-Contributions are welcome!
-Please see the CONTRIBUTING.md file for guidelines.

 ## Contact

-If you have any questions or suggestions, please contact me at email@example.com.
+If you have any questions or suggestions, please contact me at rameztaher2002@gmail.com